Today is a day celebrated unlike any other amongst the Christian community. Today we celebrate the resurrection of Jesus.

 There’s a phrase in there that’s never really hit me before – the keys of death and Hades (or the grave).

 Yes, I’ve known it’s there.
-But it never meant much anything until today.
+But it never meant much of anything until today.

 This morning, as we gathered together with the congregation in worship, singing a line connected to this truth, a picture of keys was continually pressed upon my mind.

-So keys speak of authority and ownership.
-For Jesus to have the keys of death and Hades, what we are being told is that Jesus was now in charge of these two.
+So, keys speak of authority and ownership.
+For Jesus to hold the keys of death and Hades communicates that Jesus was now in charge of these two.
 Even more, the resurrection means Jesus has robbed death and the grave of its ownership over the people of God.
 Hence, we share in his life and will, too, one day be resurrected.
 He is the firstfruits of those who have fallen asleep; we will follow.

 And so I began to think what this means for us in our lives today.
 In it all, I sensed the call of laying out our keys before Christ.
 Such would be a practical, yet bold, declaration that Christ has ownership over everything foundational to our lives today: our homes (representative of our families), our offices (representative of our work and livelihood), our cars (representative of regular daily movement in the modern world), and I’m sure there are other keys of which we could speak.

-So now we have our set of keys right in front of our eyes, or in our pockets or hanging on the key rack, to remind us of resurrection life through Christ’s authority over death and the grave.
-And when we look at our own set of keys – for we will have the opportunity to look at them, touch them, clank them together – we will be reminded of the call we’ve been given in Christ that he has ownership over all, over everything foundational to our lives.
+So now we have our sets of keys right in front of our eyes, or in our pockets or hanging on the key rack, to remind us of resurrection life through Christ’s defeat of death and the grave.
+And when we look at our own set of keys – for we will have the opportunity to look at them, touch them, clank them together – we will be reminded of what Christ has done on our behalf.